Most criminal cases are settled in court before trial. Most criminal cases that make it to trial, are tried by a jury.

-- Never state facts you don't know.
+Never state facts you do not know are true.
 Quite frequently you will be asked a question by an attorney and, in spite of the fact that you feel you should know the answer, you do not.
 Therefore, you will be tempted to guess or estimate what the answer should be.
 This is a mistake.
-If you do not know the answer, even though you would appear ignorant or evasive by stating you don't know it, you should nevertheless do so, because a guess or an estimate for an answer can show that you either don't know what you are talking about, or simply that you are deliberately misstating the truth.
-Generally speaking, the adverse attorney is in a position to know what the answer should have been and it may be that he asked you the question because he knew you wouldn't know the answer but felt you would be compelled to guess.
+If you do not know the answer, even though you would appear ignorant or evasive by stating you do not know it, you should nevertheless do so, because a guess or an estimate for an answer can show that you either don’t know what you are talking about, or simply that you are deliberately misstating the truth.
+Generally speaking, the adverse attorney is in a position to know what the answer should have been and it may be that he or she asked you the question because they knew you would not know the answer but felt you would be compelled to guess.

-- Do not let the opposing attorney get you angry or excited.
+Do not let the opposing attorney get you angry or excited.
 This destroys the effect of your testimony and you may say things which can be used to your disadvantage later.
 It is sometimes the intent of attorneys to get a person excited during his testimony, hoping that he will say things which may be used against him.
 Under no circumstances should you argue with the opposing attorney.
-Give him only the information which you have.
-That's all he is entitled to.
-Give him only the information in the same tone of voice and manner that you do in answer to your own attorney's questions.
-The mere fact that you get emotional about a certain point could be to your opponent's advantage in a lawsuit.
+Give him or her only the information which you have.
+That is all they are entitled to.
+Give him only the information in the same tone of voice and manner that you do in answer to your own attorney’s questions.
+The mere fact that you get emotional about a certain point could be to your opponent’s advantage in a lawsuit.

-- If an attorney or the judge begins to speak, stop whatever answer you may be giving and allow him to make his statement.
-If he is making any objection to the question that is being asked of you, do not answer the question until he, after he has made his objection advises you to go ahead and complete your answer.
-If he tells you not to answer a question, then you should refuse to do so.
+If an attorney or the judge begins to speak, stop whatever answer you may be giving and allow him to make his statement.
+If he is making any objection to the question that is being asked of you, do not answer the question until he or she, after they have made their objection advises you to go ahead and complete your answer.
+If your attorney tells you not to answer a question, then you should refuse to do so.

 - “Have you talked to anybody about this case?”
 If you say “No,” the jury will think that probably you are not telling the truth, because a good lawyer always talks to his witnesses before they testify.
 Simply say that you talked to whomever you did – the lawyer, the police, or anyone else.